-Karkidakam month is dedicated for chanting Ramayana, prayers and worship of Lord Rama as the month is considered to be inauspicious for deeds other than the worship of God.
-All the temples and Hindu households as a whole observe the holy month of Ramayana.
+Karkidakam month is dedicated to chanting Ramayana, prayers, and worship of Lord Rama.
+The month is considered inauspicious for deeds other than the worship of God.
+All the temples and Hindu households observe the holy month of Ramayana.
 This year, Karkidakam spans from July 16 to August 14.

 The Hindus in the state owe a great debt of gratitude to a Sangh Pracharak who resurrected the tradition of reading Ramayana during Karkkidakam month.
-RSS Pracharak late P Parameswaran, affectionately called Parameswarji, popularised the Ramayana among the ordinary Hindu families in Kerala.
-Ramayana Masacharanam or the observance of Ramayana month in Karkkidakam at Hindu temples and homes was a concept mooted by Parameswarji at the Vishala Hindu Sammelanam held in Kochi in the late 1970s.
+RSS Pracharak, the late P. Parameswaran, affectionately called Parameswarji, popularised the Ramayana among the ordinary Hindu families in Kerala.
+Ramayana Masacharanam, or observing Ramayana month in Karkkidakam at Hindu temples and homes, was a concept mooted by Parameswarji at the Vishala Hindu Sammelanam held in Kochi in the late 1970s.

-In view of the spread of coronavirus, this year, most of the temples in the state remain closed, and rituals and Ramayana chanting are mainly confined to houses.
-However, various Hindu organisations and fraternities are conducting a month-long Ramayana chanting and discourses on various digital and social media platforms.
+Because of the coronavirus, most of the temples in the state remain closed.
+The rituals, Ramayana chanting, are mainly confined to houses.
+However, various Hindu organizations and fraternities are conducting a month-long Ramayana chanting and discourses on various digital and social media platforms.